Poperinghe/Compendium/EPITA/S5/Signal Processing/LectureNotes.md

 > [!info] Window function = port function = boxcar funtion = rectangle function = pulse funcion (these are all notations for the same thing).

+$x\in L^1(R)$ : means that the function $x$ is integrable and its integral over $R$ is finite.

+Fourier transform = Fourier Series with a signal of infinite period (becomes a non periodic function) --> points of the series get closer and closer together until they become a continuous curve at infinity.